SSMM0498/room/frontend/content/en/public/privacy.md

 ## Contact Us

-If you have questions or concerns about this Privacy Policy, please contact us at [Your Contact Email].
+If you have questions or concerns about this Privacy Policy, please contact us at [contact@roomcursor.com].

-[Your Platform Name]
+room_

 [Your Business Address]

 [City, State, ZIP Code]

-[Your Contact Email]
+[contact@roomcursor.com]